 Graduate Program

-Students entering the program are advised to read thoroughly the most recent Graduate Studies Manual and familiarize themselves with the existing options and procedures.
+Students entering the program are advised to read thoroughly the Graduate School's Digital Handbook and familiarize themselves with the general procedures for all CSU graduate students.

 The Department of Languages, Literatures, and Cultures offers a 12-credit graduate certificate in French Linguistics and Literary Studies (FLLF-CT) and in Spanish Linguistics and Literary Studies (SLLF-CT).